greycsont/GreyAnnouncer/docs/README.md

 - [PluginConfigurator doc](https://github.com/eternalUnion/UKPluginConfigurator/wiki)
 - [Maxwell's puzzling demon](https://store.steampowered.com/app/2770160/)
 - [Everything](https://www.voidtools.com/) Why vscode always auto pull and merge the source from the github.
+- 快乐萨卡兹厨, jamcame, 夕柱.

 ## License
 - The file(s) in the **Lib/** folder are third-party and not authored by me.
 They are not covered by the License of this project.
 Please refer to the respective license(s) of those files.

 ## License Change
-Starting from version 1.1.0, this project is licensed under different license.
-Please refer to the [COPYING](https://github.com/greycsont/GreyAnnouncer/raw/main/COPYING) for the full details on the license change.
+Starting from version 1.2.0, this project is licensed under

+SPDX-License-Identifier: AGPL-3.0-or-later

-Previous versions were licensed under the MIT License.
+v1.1.0/v1.1.1 was licensed under AGPL+PostgreSQL.

 ---
-Copyleft (c) 2025 greycsont
+Copyleft (c) 2025 greycsont, all rights reserved

 ## stm argument(?)
-KISS - No, keep it simple to handle for stupid people, complex problem needs complex solution to solve.
+Complex problem needs complex solution to solve, there's some example of overusing KISS principles :

 (example : CrowdStrike using regular expression blowed up wide range of windows computers in 2024/7/19) [video link](https://www.bilibili.com/video/BV1h9WReZEE7)